-This buzzy Little Tokyo spot—which has four locations in Los Angeles with a devoted following—is a ramen mecca.
-A wrap-around counter faces the open kitchen, providing a social atmosphere to dig into piping hot bowls of flavorful pork broth and chewy noodles; we love the specialty Daikoku Ramen.
-Chijire-style egg noodles sit in a rich tonkotsu soup and are topped with slices of kurobuta pork belly (pork fans can amp it up with fatty kotteri-style), boiled egg, bamboo shoots, bean sprouts and green onions.
-Add an order of pan-fried pork gyoza or crispy tonkatsu (pork cutlet) to make the line worthwhile.
+This buzzy Little Tokyo spot—which has five locations in L.A., all with a devoted following—is a ramen mecca.
+A wraparound counter faces the open kitchen, providing a social atmosphere while you dig into piping-hot bowls of flavorful pork broth and chewy noodles; we love the specialty Daikoku Ramen, where Chijire-style noodles sit in a rich tonkotsu soup and get topped with slices of kurobuta pork belly (pork fans can amp it up with the richer, back-fat–laden kotteri-style), plus boiled egg, bamboo shoots, bean sprouts and green onions.
+Add an order of house-made pan-fried pork gyoza or crispy pork tonkatsu to make the line worthwhile.

 Walk into Marugame Monzo and you’ll immediately be mesmerized by the open-air noodle action.
-Ask for seats at the counter so you can watch the udon noodles being made up close: Behind a large glass, the udon master will roll out the dough and cut strands and strands of the thick, chewy noodles for each order.
-The traditional bowls are great here; try the hot kitsune udon topped with fried tofu or the cold plum shiso bukkake udon.
+Ask for seats at the counter so you can watch the udon noodles being made up-close: Behind a large glass, the udon master will roll out the dough and cut strands and strands of the thick, chewy noodles for each order.
+The traditional bowls are great here; try the hot kitsune udon topped with fried tofu, or the cold plum shiso bukkake udon.
 For a fun mash-up of Japanese and Italian cuisines, go for the popular miso carbonara udon.
 Just be prepared to wait: As quite probably the best udon shop in Los Angeles, peak dinnertime can cause gaggles of groups to queue all the way down the block.

-You know you’re in for a good night when you enter a smoky room filled with platters of yakitori grilled over an open flame and bottles of Kirin crowding the table.
-The Japanese pub has a massive, borderline daunting menu—sushi, udon, ramen, tempura, you name it.
+You know you’re in for a good night when you enter a smoky room filled with platters of yakitori grilled over an open flame, bottles of Kirin crowding the table.
+This Japanese pub has a massive, borderline-daunting menu of sushi, udon, ramen, tempura, you name it.
 For group dining, it’s a solid place to start the night, gradually adding plates and pints of beers as the meal rolls on.
-Speaking of rolling—you'll be doing just that as you leave, and that ain’t a bad thing.
+Speaking of rolling—your newly rotund body will be doing just that as you leave, and that ain’t a bad thing.

-That same friend that always tells you to buy investment pieces instead of an armful of Forever 21 will love Kagaya, the best shabu-shabu in town.
-You can only order by the set here: The basic beef will set you back $43, and wagyu and seafood upgrades are also available, but you will be rewarded with eight to ten slices of quality meat, to be lightly cooked in the bubbling broth and dipped into a smooth but complex sesame sauce.
-The luxe, DIY meal commences with a small serving of the day’s two fish specials and one soup special, followed by beef-enriched broth turned udon or rice porridge—a couture dining experience, topped off with your choice of dessert like ethereal crème brulée.
+That same friend that always tells you to buy investment pieces instead of an armful of Forever 21 will love KaGaYa, perhaps the best shabu-shabu in town.
+You can only order by the set here: The basic beef will set you back $58, and wagyu and seafood upgrades are also available, but you’ll be rewarded with eight to ten slices of quality meat to be lightly cooked in the bubbling broth, then dipped into a smooth but complex sesame sauce.
+The luxe, DIY meal commences with a small serving of the day’s two seasonal specials and one soup special, followed by beef-enriched broth-turned- udon or rice porridge—a couture dining experience, topped off with your choice of dessert like ethereal crème brûlée.

 It may take you a couple tries to find Far Bar.
-Look for the Far East sign, then stroll down an alleyway on the right that opens up into a twinkling patio.
+Look for the giant Far East CHOP SUEY sign, then stroll down an alleyway on the right that opens up into a twinkling patio.
 A favorite with beer lovers, Far Bar serves a full menu of craft brews on draft, plus ample bar snacks like teriyaki sliders and garlic-butter edamame.
-While there are burgers on the menu—try the house version with smoked Gouda and grilled cheese—the theme is Asian with a mix of sushi rolls, Korean short ribs and teriyaki sliders.
-Don’t miss weekday happy hour from 3-7pm and all-day Sunday.
+While there are burgers on the menu—try the house version with smoked gouda, onions and miso aioli—the theme is Pan-Asian, with a mix of sushi, Korean short ribs and wasabi fries.
+Don’t miss the daily happy hour, from 3 to 7pm, and late-night on weekends.

-Upon entering this Hakata-based chain, you’ll be met with a chorus of “Irashi”.
-You’ll then be handed an order sheet, where you can customize your bowl to your exact specifications—choose the intensity (i.e. saltiness) of your broth, the doneness of your noodles and toppings (egg, garlic chips, even spare rib)—and combine chicken rice balls, deep fried cheese egg rolls and gyoza additions.
+Upon entering this Hakata-based chain, you’ll be met with a chorus of “Irashi.”
+You’ll then be handed an order sheet, where you can customize your bowl to your exact specifications—choose the intensity (i.e. saltiness) of your broth, the doneness of your noodles and toppings (egg, garlic chips, even spare rib)—and combine chicken rice balls, shrimp-and-pork wontons, deep-fried cheesy egg rolls and gyoza additions.
 Half the fun is ordering too many toppings on your first visit, which will arrive one after another in a parade of bowls.